a16z/helios/rpc.md

 Helios provides a variety of RPC methods for interacting with the Ethereum network.
 These methods are exposed via the `Client` struct.
 The RPC methods follow the [Ethereum JSON RPC Spec](https://ethereum.github.io/execution-apis/api-documentation).
 See [examples](./examples) of running remote procedure calls with Helios.

+## Overview

+Helios's RPC implementation allows developers to interact with the Ethereum blockchain in a trustless manner through a light client.
+The key advantage of using Helios rather than a traditional RPC provider is that responses are verified against the local consensus data, providing security guarantees that centralized providers cannot.

+When using Helios, you can be confident that the data you receive is consistent with the Ethereum blockchain as verified by your local light client.

+## API Usage

+There are two ways to use Helios's RPC capabilities:

+1. **Directly as a library** - Import Helios into your Rust project and use the client functions (see the [examples](./examples) directory)
+2. **As a local RPC server** - Run Helios as a standalone process and connect to the JSON-RPC server at `http://127.0.0.1:8545` (default)

+For users seeking even stronger verifiability guarantees, check out the [verifiable-api](./verifiable-api/README.md) which provides a more comprehensive verification approach.

 ## RPC Methods

 | RPC Method | Client Function | Description | Example |